 How a defect in ribosome biogenesis specifically affects only erythropoiesis is still under study.
 The specific red cell aplasia may be attributed to hypersensitivity of erythroid progenitors to increased p53 levels, or to the high protein synthesis requirement of rapidly dividing erythroblasts [14].
-However, other mechanisms, such as defective translation of specific transcripts, and splicing defects that affect erythroid specific genes were also reported [12].
 The reduced expression of GATA1 by DBA cell models provides a possible link between ribosome defect and erythropoiesis failure [15].